cjlludwig/cjlludwig.github.io/blogs/12-4-25-agenttrainingarch.md

+# Automated LLM Fine-Tuning With Multi-Agent Systems

+This session walked through how AWS internally speeds up LLM fine-tuning using a hybrid multi-agent architecture.
+Nothing “off-the-shelf” for customers yet — but a surprisingly transparent peek at how they run production-grade fine-tuning loops at scale.

+The core idea: **fine-tuning isn’t compute-bound, it’s data-prep-bound**.
+And the biggest wins come from automating the boring parts.

+---
-# TLDR
+## TLDR
 - AWS demoed a multi-agent system used internally to automate and accelerate LLM fine-tuning.
 - Three specialized agents — pattern analysis, data generation, and quality — work in a feedback loop orchestrated by a controller.
 - The goal: reduce data-prep friction, improve accuracy, and make small models more practical for production.
 - The talk emphasized the tradeoffs: accuracy vs cost vs latency, and why small models need augmentation workflows to close capability gaps.
 - Results showed incremental but consistent performance gains, with clearer operational efficiency.
 - Useful conceptual overview, not a packaged AWS product — but plenty of patterns worth borrowing.

----

-# Automated LLM Fine-Tuning With Multi-Agent Systems
-### Notes from *Custom Intelligence: Building AI That Matches Your Business DNA* (AWS Generative AI Innovation Center)

-This session walked through how AWS internally speeds up LLM fine-tuning using a hybrid multi-agent architecture.
-Nothing “off-the-shelf” for customers yet — but a surprisingly transparent peek at how they run production-grade fine-tuning loops at scale.

-The core idea: **fine-tuning isn’t compute-bound, it’s data-prep-bound**.
-And the biggest wins come from automating the boring parts.

 ---